rachel-shaw/Receipe-Vault-Repo/README.md

 ![](https://github.com/rachel-shaw/Receipe-Vault-Repo/blob/main/Images/recipebook.png)

-If you haven't already please download [Obsidian](https://obsidian.md/download).
+If you haven't already, you will need to download [Obsidian](https://obsidian.md/download).
 This is a free program that uses markdown files to create notes.
+It is available for all common operating systems (Windows, Mac, Linux).

-In addition to Obsidian, you will also want to download the following plugins and snippets:
+In addition to Obsidian, you will also need to download the following plugins and snippets:
 ## Community Plugins Required:
 You will need to download these plugins, but it is easy through obsidian.
 Click on Settings --> Community plugins --> Browse and search for these.
 The theme will be found under Settings --> Appearance.
 - [Dataview]([**obsidian://show-plugin?id=dataview**](obsidian://show-plugin?id=dataview))